rstofi/rstofi/README.md

-# Hello there, I am Kristof!
+## Kristof Rozgonyi

-Hi, I am Kristof Rozgonyi -- radio astronomer and developer.
+Hello there, I am Kristof.
+Radio astronomer and developer.

 <!--
 **rstofi/rstofi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.